canonical/kernel-docs/docs/index.md

 # Ubuntu Kernel documentation

-The Ubuntu Linux kernel is the core software enabling applications on Ubuntu to interact with system resources.
+The Ubuntu kernel is the Linux kernel shipped with Ubuntu.
+It manages core system resources and connects Ubuntu software with the hardware it runs on.

-The Ubuntu kernel handles communication between system hardware and user-space applications, managing tasks like memory, processing, and security.
-Regular stable release updates (SRU) ensure the kernel stays secure, stable, and optimized.
+Regular stable release updates (SRU) ensure the kernel stays current, secure, stable, and optimized.
+Ubuntu-specific configuration, patches, packaging, testing, and release processes distinguish it from the upstream kernel.

-Ubuntu kernels provide a reliable foundation for applications and system processes, meeting the need for secure, high-performance, Ubuntu environments.
-Kernels are also tested consistently for regressions to provide users with a reliable and smooth experience.
-Kernels are tailor made for Ubuntu Desktop, Ubuntu Server, a wide range of architectures, IoT devices, cloud providers, and more.

-This documentation serves developers, partners, and others working with Ubuntu kernels, offering guidance on kernel workflows, tools, SRU timelines, and processes for customization and maintenance.
+This documentation serves developers, partners, and others working with Ubuntu kernels - offering guidance on kernel workflows, tools, SRU timelines, and processes for customization and maintenance.